TheZoraiz/ascii-image-converter/README.md

 You can download through snap.

-Note: The snap will not have access to hidden images and images outside the $HOME directory.
-This includes write access for saving ascii images and text files as well.
+Note: The snap will not have access to hidden files and files outside the $HOME directory.
+This includes write access for the ascii art saving files as well.

 ```
 sudo snap install ascii-image-converter